SpaceWalkerRS/alternate-signal/README.md

 If you wish to take advantage of Alternate Current's optimizations for your own custom wire types, you can add Alternate Current Plus as a dependency to your mod.

-- Download the latest release of Alternate Current Plus and place it in `/vendor/alternate-current-plus/` in your project folder.
+- Download the release of the desired Alternate Current Plus version and place it in `/vendor/alternate-current-plus/` in your project folder.

 - In `build.gradle` add the following to the `repositories { }` section: